wipoulou/dungeon-core/DECISIONS.md

 - When a Regular party re-enters later, they respawn with the same roster, fully healed (HP) and with fresh MP.
 - Memory format in localStorage now includes `members` array per party id.
 Backward compatible: absence of `members` falls back to random generation.
 - Party Inspector shows a "Saved roster" summary when viewing a memory-only party.

+## 2025-08-10: Build mode UX improvements

+- Build toolbar now keeps the selected tool visually highlighted.
+The default is "Room".
+- Hover preview: when moving the cursor over the grid, the current tool shows a transparent preview of the tile at the hovered position.
+- Placement validation: all non-room builds (mob, trap, loot) require an existing Room tile.
+Invalid targets render a red hover highlight and clicking does not spend mana or change the tile.
+- Mana is only deducted on successful placement; failed attempts no longer consume mana.